platform9/express/docs/SRIOV.md

 # Using SR-IOV with Platform9 Express

-In PMO version 3.11.x, support for SR-IOV has been introduced.
-SR-IOV provides increased network performance including higher throughput, lower latency, and lower jitter when compared to virtual switching technologies such as Open vSwitch.
+In PMO version 3.11, support for SR-IOV has been introduced.
+SR-IOV provides increased network performance including higher throughput, lower latency, and lower jitter when compared to virtual switching technologies, such as Open vSwitch.

 SR-IOV is supported by multiple network interface cards (NICs) provided by many networking vendors, including Intel, Cisco, Mellanox, Broadcom, QLogic, and others.

-The following NICs have been tested with the Platform9 PMO 3.11.3 release:
+The following NICs have been tested with the Platform9 PMO 3.11 release:

 * Mellanox ConnectX-4 Lx EN
 * Mellanox ConnectX-5 EN